galippi/uCAN/README.txt

 But any driver is welcome.

-The project is coordinated by Istvan Baksa, Gabor Liptak and Laszlo Simon from Knorr-Bremse.
+The project is coordinated by Istvan Baksa, Gabor Liptak and Laszlo Simon.